Classified documents seem to be everywhere. Is there a solution?

 Much remains to be learned about all three cases of misappropriated classified documents.
 In the case of Mr. Biden, the fact that classified materials from his days as a U.S. senator turned up in his Wilmington, Delaware, home – along with more documents from his tenure as vice president – adds a new dimension to his case.
 That disclosure came last weekend from Mr. Biden’s private lawyer, following a 13-hour FBI search last Friday of the Wilmington house.
 In total, six more documents were found.

 All three men are eyeing the 2024 presidential race, adding a political aspect to the documents situation.
-Mr. Trump is already a declared candidate, Mr. Biden is expected to announce his reelection campaign soon after the State of the Union address on Feb.
+Mr. Trump is already a declared candidate, Mr. Biden is expected to announce his reelection campaign after the State of the Union address on Feb.
 7, and Mr. Pence has taken steps toward a possible run.
 At least one Republican member of Congress has suggested that Mr. Pence should have a special counsel assigned to his case, in the name of fairness.

 The recent drip, drip of information over classified documents has led to widespread speculation about what might be laying around at the homes or offices of other past presidents.
 Representatives of former Presidents George H.W.
 Bush, Bill Clinton, George W. Bush, and Barack Obama told CNN that classified records were handed over to the National Archives when they left office, and that the ex-presidents were not planning additional searches.